MatthieuLeNozach/nbm-demo-fork/README.md

 To answer this question we gathered two companies, Natural Solutions (https://www.natural-solutions.eu/) and BioPhonia (http://www.biophonia.fr/) and propose a challenge in the context of the Hack4Nature (https://www.hackfornature.com/).

-Therefore a community of birders, bioaccousticians and developers started the project to discuss about the topic and how it can be treated.
+Therefore a **community of birders, bioaccousticians and developers** started the project to discuss about the topic and how it can be treated.
+At its scale, everyone, can participate !
+You can see how with the contributing.md files displayed for each groupe. <br>
+Birders : <br>
+Developers : <br>
+AI data scientist/developer/bioaccousticians : <br>

 We opened a Discord chat you can join with this link (in french) : https://discord.gg/95SNguK3tP